Honglongwu/Improved-method-for-prediction-of-cancer-prognosis-by-network-learning/README.md

-    - topNgeneInTTest : N gene showed statistical differences between the means of good and poor sample groups
+    - topNgeneInTTest : Top N gene showed statistical differences between the means of good and poor sample groups ( Default: 400 )
-    - iteration: to select a stable and robust feature for random initialization of weights, N iteration in gans and pagerank
+    - iteration: to select a stable and robust feature for random initialization of weights, N iteration in GANs and PageRank ( Default : 5 )
-    - ngene: N biomarker
+    - ngene : N genes selected as biomarker ( Default: 250 )
-    - dampingfactor : damping factor in PageRank
+    - dampingfactor : damping factor in PageRank ( Default: 0.7 )
+    -limit_of_iteration : Parameter of step2,3.
+When step2 and step3 are repeated N times, the genes that appeared K times in N times is selected as biomarkers.
+The K is the limit of iteration.
+(Default : 5)